 - A felony assault that resulted in serious bodily injury to the child or to another child of the parent;

-- If another party files a petition to involuntarily terminate the parents’ rights, the worker notifies the Office of Legal Services.
+- If another party files a petition to involuntarily TPR, the worker notifies OLS.
 OLS files a motion to be joined as a party to the petition.
 (Title IV-B, Section 475 (5)(E) of the Social Security Act and 45 CFR 1356.21 (i)).

-- State law (KRS 625.090) governs termination of parental rights procedures.
-The Circuit Court may involuntarily terminate all parental rights of a parent of a named child, if the Circuit Court finds from the pleadings and by clear and convincing evidence that:
+- State law (KRS 625.090) governs TPR procedures.
+The circuit court may involuntarily TPR of a parent of a named child if the circuit court finds from the pleadings and by clear and convincing evidence that:

 - The child has been adjudged to be abused or neglected, as statutorily defined, by a court of competent jurisdiction;